ietf-tools/concluded-wgs/README.md

-# concluded-wgs
+# Concluded Group Information

-A place to capture information about concluded wgs that the datatracker does not yet know about
+This is a place to capture information about concluded groups (Working Groups, Research Groups, etc.) that the datatracker may not yet know about.

+This page was hosted by Henrik Levkowetz for many years.
+Much of the historic information available here was provided by Scott O. Bradner.
+Many thanks!

 | WG | Area | Chartered | Concluded | Archive | Name |
 |----|------|-----------|-----------|---------|------|